pepkit/peppy/doc/source/advanced.rst

 By default we use `generic models <https://github.com/epigen/looper/tree/master/looper/models.py>`__ (see the `API <api.html>`__ for more) to handle samples in Looper, but these can also be reused in other contexts by importing ``looper.models`` or by means of object serialization through YAML files.

-Since these models provide useful methods to interact, update and store attributes in the objects (most nobly *samples* - ``Sample`` object), a useful use case is during the run of a pipeline: pipeline scripts can extend ``Sample`` objects with further attributes or methods.
+Since these models provide useful methods to interact, update, and store attributes in the objects (most nobly *samples* - ``Sample`` object), a useful use case is during the run of a pipeline: pipeline scripts can extend ``Sample`` objects with further attributes or methods.

 Example: